josephryan/Steinworth_CnidarianHox/01-ALIGNMENTS/README.md

 cnid_hox_plus.fa after sequences with five or more gaps have been removed

 ### fig1_alignment
-Sequences in this alignment have the gene names we gave them in the paper, rather than the ID numbers in the transcriptome.
+Sequences in this alignment have the gene names we gave them in the paper, rather than the ID numbers from the the transcriptome or genome.
 This alignment was created from subalign2 by changing gene names and removing duplicates.

 ### subalign
 all_hox_plus.fa_wholeSeqs after pruning sequences outside the clade defined by N. vectensis, with cloned C. xamachana sequences that had been removed for gaps added